 The Central European Initiative (CEI) was founded in 1989 by Austria (neutral), Hungary (Warsaw pact), Italy (NATO) and Yugoslavia (non-aligned).
 Today it consists of 18 member states, 10 of which are EU members (Austria, Bulgaria, Croatia, Czech Republic, Hungary, Italy, Poland, Romania, Slovakia, Slovenia) and 8 non-EU members (Albania, Belarus, Bosnia and Herzegovina, Macedonia, Moldova, Montenegro, Serbia, Ukraine).

 Due to the diversity of its members, the CEI is in a unique position to act as a bridge between macro-regions, e.g. Adriatic, Alpine, Baltic, Black Sea, Danube, South East Europe etc. The CEI as the oldest and biggest intergovernmental forum in Central Europa supports especially the Western Balkan states in their efforts of obtaining EU membership.
+Due to the crisis in the Ukraine also the three members of the EU Eastern Partnership (Belarus, Moldova and Ukraine) have gained importance within the organization.

 The CEI also holds a trust fund at the EBRD.
 Out of the contributions the CEI finances activities and projects for cultural, economic and scientific cooperation while focusing on future EU memberships or the EU Neighborhood Policy.
 Priority is given to capacity building of the non-EU CEI Member States (e.g. technological development, transport and energy).